 However this scene plays out, it’s an awkward interaction.
 The pregnant person feels imposed upon, and the storyteller may feel some temporary relief from not being heard, but they will ultimately lack a feeling of resolution from this one-sided interaction.
 Perhaps there is another way, where everyone can benefit…

-If you have never given birth, then the person who stands before you has been initiated into the world of motherhood through her birth and may just hold a pearl of wisdom for you – if you can excavate it!
+If you have never given birth, then the person who stands before you has been initiated into the world of parenthood through their birth and may just hold a pearl of wisdom for you – if you can excavate it!
 As your belly grows, you draw nearer to your own rite of passage.
 As the uninvited birth story begins, you have an opportunity to disrupt the dismal warnings, the list of “shoulds” and “should nots,” and the unresolved trauma to ask about something more meaningful that could actually help you prepare for childbirth.

 You might ask this initiated mother questions like…

 - How did you cope through the pain and intensity?
-If their answer is an epidural, you might ask how they coped before the epidural or how they knew it was the right time to get one.
+If their answer is an epidural, you might ask how they coped before the epidural, or how they knew it was the right time to get one.

 - Tell me about a time when you felt supported?
 Was there a moment when a partner, doula, nurse, midwife, or doctor really came through for you?